willhk10/RobotArm/README.md

     # Maybe we make it self-destruct for laughs.

 # [Link to onshape](https://cvilleschools.onshape.com/documents/bfcc8641be00469b99913a23/w/555fef59cc0d17192df0b7e0/e/882c596853e85d5789769ae8)
-#### I was unable to find the particular servo that we will be using within OnShape so instead I created our prototype to as closely resemble our final product as possible.
+#### Lucas was unable to find the particular servo that we will be using within OnShape so instead he created our prototype to as closely resemble our final product as possible.

+---

 # 2/12/21
 Further planning and research -